 Police executives throughout the country recognize that the first-line supervisor plays a critical role in virtually every aspect of the modern police agency.
 As part of the departmental leadership team, the supervisor is responsible for directing personnel toward the effective delivery of police services through tasks ranging in complexity from routine administrative duties to tactical police operations.
 Some of these duties and responsibilities include ensuring compliance with policies and procedures, initiating appropriate discipline when necessary, mentoring officers under their command, and serving as the communication link between management and line officers.
 It is their skill which defines the service that brands the department, and in many ways, determines agency success or failure in their communities.

 Research shows there are core skills essential to supervisory and agency success.
 This program focuses on these core elements, delivering the information in a manner that is clearly understood, effectively illustrated, and easy to apply in the workplace.

 At the conclusion of the course, participants should be able to do the following:

-To register for a First-Line Supervision course or to obtain more information on hosting the program, please contact the IACP's Center for Police Leadership and Training, Project Coordinator Laura Renenger at 703-647-7274 or email email@example.com.
+To register for a First-Line Supervision course or to obtain more information about hosting the program, please contact the IACP's Training and Professional Services Division at Training@theiacp.org.